March 19, 2019

 Around Dili, despite a few luxurious beachfront developments and stylish cafés, poverty isn’t hard to see.
 The hills around the city are denuded as people hunt for firewood to use and to sell, piles of which aren’t uncommon in the further parts of town.

 While the trees get cut, water too is scarce.
 This means there is a dearth of drinking water, especially in rural areas, but also a lack of hygiene as washing does not take priority over drinking (with all the health consequences this entails).
 While many development agencies have struggled to bring water to the countryside, this is one problem that has yet to be resolved.
+It is hoped a new World Bank-funded project will help.

 In Dili, one way of dealing with poverty is to sell sand from the riverbed to the many construction enterprises that are springing up.
 Along the city’s edge, men and women crouch under the hot sun, pulling sand from the dry riverbeds and placing it in neat little mounds that will be swept up by dumptrucks.
 One shudders to think of what will happen to all this hard labor if it rains tonight…